spesmilo/electrum-docs/merchant.rst

 Add your SSL certificate to your configuration
 ----------------------------------------------

-You should have a private key and a public certificate for your domain.
+You should have a TLS/SSL private key and a public certificate for your domain set up already.
+Please note that this is not your wallet key but a private key for the matching TLS/SSL certificate.

 Create a file that contains only the private key: